 Do Not Be Alarmed When Asked For LOX

 Many mortgage applicants freak out when underwriters request a letter of explanation.
 LOX requests are very common during the mortgage process.
-LOX is often requested by mortgage underwriters.
-This holds true especially on applicants with prior bad credit, a prior bankruptcy, a prior foreclosure, a prior deed in lieu of foreclosure, and a prior short sale.
+Mortgage underwriters often request LOX.
+This holds especially on applicants with prior bad credit, prior bankruptcy, prior foreclosure, a prior deed instead of foreclosure, and prior short sale.

-Letter of explanations will be required for the following:
+A letter of explanation will be required for the following: